+The word “individual” is actually the key to understanding our approach to providing one-on-one therapy.
 That is because we understand that therapy must be individualized for the person who is receiving care.
 Every individual has different needs, different strengths, and different levels of comfort with the therapeutic process.
 That means our approach to therapy begins with a simple principle: We meet those we serve where they are.

 We cannot over-emphasize the importance of this approach.
 Therapy can only be effective if it takes into account the uniqueness of each individual and the details of their personal story.
 Ignoring the details and realities of a person’s experience with drugs and alcohol (and other aspects of their life as well) is a good way to ensure that individual therapy will be ineffective.
-So at Waypoint, therapy begins with a thoughtful conversation that introduces a spirit of collaboration and demonstrates the therapist’s dedication to serving the whole person in ways that are personalized to meet their needs.
+At Waypoint, therapy begins with a thoughtful conversation that introduces a spirit of collaboration and demonstrates the therapist’s dedication to serving the whole person in ways that are personalized to meet their needs.